 Ancillary Revenues.
 Ryanair's ancillary revenues, which comprise revenues from non-flight scheduled operations, car rentals, in-flight sales and Internet-related services, increased 34.8%, from €362.1 million in the 2007 fiscal year to €488.1 million in the 2008 fiscal year, while ancillary revenue per booked passenger increased to €9.58 from €8.52.
 The overall increase reflected higher revenues in each of the aforementioned categories.
 Revenues from non-flight scheduled operations, including revenues from excess baggage charges, debit and credit card transactions, sales of rail and bus tickets, hotel accommodations and travel insurance, increased 38.4% to €334.9 million from €242.0 million in the 2007 fiscal year, while car rental revenues increased 10.0%, to €25.3 million from €23.0 million.
 The increase in revenues from non-flight scheduled operations exceeded the increase in Ryanair's passenger numbers.
 However, the increase in car rental revenues did not match the increase in booked passengers (decreasing from 6.4% of total ancillary revenues in the 2007 fiscal year to 5.2% in the 2008 fiscal year), reflecting increased competition in the market.
-Revenues from in-flight sales increased 22.0%, to €73.3 million from €60.1 million in the 2007 fiscal year.
-Revenues from Internet-related services, primarily commissions received from products sold on websites linked to the Ryanair.com website, increased 48.0%, from €37.1 million in the 2007 fiscal year.
+Revenues from Internet-related services, primarily commissions received from products sold on websites linked to the Ryanair.com website, increased 48.0%, from €37.1 million in the 2007 fiscal year to €54.9 million in the 2008 fiscal year.